romainducrocq/wheelcc/README.md

 The wheelcc C compiler supports a large subset of C17 (International Standard ISO/IEC 9899:2018), for which it has it's own built-in preprocessor, frontend, IR, optimization and backend.
 It emits x86-64 AT&T assembly for GNU/Linux and MacOS, which is then assembled with as and linked with ld. wheelcc is written in C++, and builds to a standalone executable + a bash driver.

-## Migrating to C
+## Migrating to C (work in progress)

-(Starting soon) A C compiler should be written in C, right? wheelcc was implemented from the start with the goal to switch to plain C at some point.
-C++ was used for development for its very handy std that made prototyping and large-scale refactoring much easier.
-The use of C++ features has been kept to a minimum and restricted to a small subset of the language, and almost all the code sticks already close to C-style.
-Now that the compiler has grown to a decent size and a stable architecture, it is finally time to migrate to C!
-The migration is done on branch `cpp2c/develop` until complete.

-### Progress
+wheelcc was implemented in C++, but wouldn't it be nice if it was written in plain C?
+So let's try to do that, and migrate the codebase to C!
+As of now, the project has already been cleaned up to reduce the usage of C++ features and keep the project close to a C-style implementation.
+The rest of the migration will happen on branch `cpp2c/develop` until complete.
+Here is the planned roadmap:

-- [x] `all` Remove easely removable C++ features (classes, templates, overloads, namespaces, ...)
+- [x] Clean up all easely removable C++ features (classes, templates, overloads, namespaces, ...)
-- [ ] `lexer` Replace C++ regex library with a C alternative (either POSIX regex or regexp9)
+- [ ] Replace C++ regex in lexing with a C alternative (regexp9), or write a hand-rolled lexer
+- [ ] Replace C++ strings and std collections with C alternatives (stb_sd and sds)
-- [ ] (POC done) `error handler` Replace exception throwing with error code propagation
+- [ ] Replace throwing exceptions in user error handling with progragating error codes
-- [ ] (POC done) `algebraic datatypes` Replace single inheritance data structures with tagged unions
+- [ ] Replace single inheritance data structures with tagged unions for AST algebraic datatypes
-- [ ] (POC done) `polymorphism` Replace smart pointers with manual memory management and reference count
+- [ ] Replace smart pointers with manual memory management for runtime polymorphism
-- [ ] (POC done) `std containers` Replace collections and strings with C alternatives (stb_sd and sds)

 ## Usage